enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 }
 ```

-So whenever you create references based on the `filter` function, you still need to reprocess the referencing view if you want the list of references to be updated when new dependencies are ingested or existing once are deleted, just like with the `lookup` function.
+Whenever you create references based on the `filter` function, you still need to reprocess the referencing view if you want the list of references to be updated when new dependencies are ingested or existing once are deleted, just like with the `lookup` function.

-In other words, when the referenced source entities holds to reference key, in this case the `contentBlock`s has the reference to the product via the `sku` property, then you need to search using the `filter` function and you need to reprocess the referencing view.
+In other words, when the referenced source entities holds to reference key, in this case the `contentBlock`s has the reference to the product via the `sku` property, you need to search using the `filter` function and you need to reprocess the referencing view.

 :::tip
 When working with referenced dependencies from a `filter` call, you always need to reprocess the referencing schema when the dependencies are updated.